ljwolf/shapestats/README.md

 This is a basic library to compute shape statistics about polygons.
 These include:
-- isoperimetric quotients (aka the Polsby-Popper measure)
+- isometric quotients (such as the isoperimetric or isoareal quotients, sometimes called the Polsby-Popper & Schwartzberg measures)
 - convex hull area/perimeter measures
 - length/width ratios
 - reflex angle measures